PatGuettler/sew-sonia/content/about.md

 ---
 title: "About"
-description: "Learn about Elegant Stitches by Sonia and our commitment to craftsmanship"
+description: "Learn about SewSonia and our commitment to craftsmanship"
 menu:
   main:
     weight: 4
 ---

-# About Elegant Stitches by Sonia
+# About SewSonia

-At Elegant Stitches by Sonia, I bring dreams to life through custom-designed bridal and formalwear.
-As a dedicated seamstress with a passion for craftsmanship and detail, I specialize in creating one-of-a-kind wedding dresses, perfectly tailored gowns, and personalized alterations that celebrate your unique style and silhouette.
-Whether you're walking down the aisle or attending a special event, my goal is to make you feel confident, comfortable, and beautifully you.
+SewSonia, I bring dreams to life through personalized bridal and formalwear alterations.
+As a dedicated seamstress with a passion for craftsmanship and detail, I specialize in creating fit-for-you tailored gowns, and personalized alterations that celebrate your unique style and silhouette.
+Whether you're walking down the aisle or attending a special event, my goal is to make you feel confident, comfortable, and beautiful.

 From intricate lacework to timeless silhouettes, every piece is thoughtfully crafted with love, precision, and a deep understanding of fabric and fit.

 ## My Story

-With over 15 years of experience in bridal couture, my journey began with a simple love for creating beautiful garments.
-After formal training in fashion design and specialized courses in bridal alterations, I opened Elegant Stitches to provide personalized service to brides and formal event attendees.
+With over 15 years of experience in bridal alterations and custom costume creations, my journey began with a simple love for creating beautiful garments.
+After formal training in special occasion and specialized courses in bridal alterations, I opened SewSonia to provide personalized service to brides and formal event attendees.

 ## My Philosophy